Do I Need to Hire a Living Trust Lawyer?

 • Preventing finances from becoming public record in probate court

 Most people do not need to worry about estate taxes.
-Few states have estate or inheritance taxes, and the federal government only assesses such taxes on estates with significant assets.
-However, Congress revises the estate tax laws from time to time, so you should learn what the current estate tax exemption is when creating your trust.
+Few states have estate or inheritance taxes.
+The federal government only assesses such taxes on estates with significant assets.
+However, Congress revises estate tax laws from time.
+Before creating your trust, you should know the applicable estate tax exemption.

 Merely having a trust does not automatically mean lower estate taxes.
 You will need an irrevocable trust that contains the necessary terms to avoid or reduce your estate tax liability.
-If you feel that your net worth is close to the estate tax exemption, you should consult with an estate planning attorney.
+When your net worth is close to the estate tax exemption, consult an estate planning attorney.

 Living Trust Basics

 The ease of creating a living trust is comparable to creating a last will and testament, which many people do without the help of a lawyer.
-To understand whether you can do it yourself, it is helpful to know what goes into a living trust.
+But funding and administering the trust make it more labor-intensive than a will.

 Types of Trusts